Antihemophilic factor viii and von willebrand factor (Intravenous)

 Your dose may change based on where you are bleeding.
 Do not use more medicine or use it more often than your doctor tells you to.

-It is very important that your doctor check you closely while you are receiving antihemophilic factor viii and von willebrand factor to make sure it is working properly.
+It is very important that your doctor check you closely while you or your child are receiving antihemophilic factor viii and von willebrand factor to make sure it is working properly.
 Blood tests may be needed to check for unwanted effects.

-antihemophilic factor viii and von willebrand factor may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a cough, difficulty with swallowing, dizziness, a fast heartbeat, wheezing, shortness of breath, trouble breathing, chest tightness, swelling in your face, hands, tongue, or throat, a fever, chills, a runny nose or sneezing, itching or hives, or lightheadedness or faintness after you get the injection.
+Antihemophilic factor viii and von willebrand factor may cause serious allergic reactions including anaphylaxis.
+These can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you or your child have a cough, difficulty with swallowing, dizziness, a fast heartbeat, trouble breathing, chest tightness, swelling in your face, hands, tongue, or throat, a fever, chills, a runny nose or sneezing, itching or hives, or lightheadedness or faintness after you get the injection.

-antihemophilic factor viii and von willebrand factor may increase your chance of having blood clots.
-Tell your doctor right away if you have a sudden or severe headache, problems with vision or speech, chest pain, shortness of breath, or numbness or weakness with antihemophilic factor viii and von willebrand factor.
+Antihemophilic factor viii and von willebrand factor may increase your chance of having blood clots.
+Tell your doctor right away if you or your child have a sudden or severe headache, problems with vision or speech, chest pain, trouble breathing, or numbness or weakness after receiving antihemophilic factor viii and von willebrand factor.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.